elisonliu97/Cypress-Testing-E2E/README.md

 GIVEN a logged in account <br />
 WHEN the user tries to complete an order checkout <br />
 THEN the user should get to a page that confirms the order <br />

+## Usage
+To run these tests, use command `npm run test` to open up the Cypress UI.
+From there, choose the test files to run.